 The G1W DVR is a Chinese manufactured camera released in 2013.
 It is also called the GS108.
 It is based on the popular Novatek NT96650 processor and the Aptina AR0330 CMOS sensor.
-This processor and sensor combination have been very popular in 2013 due its reasonable cost and good picture quality.
-The G1W appears to be the lowest priced camera with this processor and censor at $60.
+This processor and sensor combination have been very popular over the last few years due its reasonable cost and good picture quality.
+The G1W appears to be the lowest priced camera with this processor and censor at approximately $40.

 The camera has very good picture quality during the day and average picture quality at night.
 It records 1080p at 30f/s with an average bit rate of approximately 15,000kpbs (EDIT: some newer models have a 12,000kpbs bit rate, however video quality appears to be fine).
 The G1W comes with a G-sensor and 2.7″ screen.
 GPS is not available on the G1W.

 While the camera isn’t the smallest at 113 x 46 x 32 mm, it isn’t that large and can be hidden behind the rear view mirror.
 The bigger problem is that camera is not all black.
 Depending on the vendor it can come with a black, blue or brownish outer casing.
 Also the silver ring around the lens is quite noticeable.
 Painting the unit all black would make it more discreet.

 Recently a new version of this camera has been released.
 It is called the GIWH and it uses an all black case that is slightly different than the original G1W.
 It also has a slightly wider angle of view.
 Cost is about $6 more and overall reviews seem comparable to the original G1W.

 Another recent addition to the G1W family is the G1WC.
 This camera is identical to the original G1W with one difference.
 It uses capacitors instead of a battery.
 A capacitor typically has higher heat tolerance than a battery but the price of this camera is more expensive at $66.
 Our member niko has provided a full review of the G1W-C in our forum.